 StingRay is a great company, which has been in the business of designing and manufacturing hydrofoils for over 30 years.

-For inflatable boats, look for their Classic line of bolt-on hydrofoils.
+For inflatable boats, look for their Classic Junior Line of bolt-on hydrofoils.

 There are 3 models to choose from, each designed to provide added lift, speed, and stabilization.